(See also Neonatal Seizure Disorders.)

 Cerebrospinal fluid (CSF) analysis is done to rule out meningitis and encephalitis in younger infants, in those with meningeal signs or signs of CNS depression, or in those who have seizures after several days of febrile illness.
 CSF analysis must also be considered if children are not fully immunized or are taking antibiotics.

-Serum glucose, Na, Ca, Mg, and P and liver and kidney function tests to rule out metabolic disorders if the history includes recent vomiting, diarrhea, or impaired fluid intake; if there are signs of dehydration or edema; or if a complex febrile seizure occurs
+Serum glucose, sodium, calcium, magnesium, and phosphorus and liver and kidney function tests to rule out metabolic disorders if the history includes recent vomiting, diarrhea, or impaired fluid intake; if there are signs of dehydration or edema; or if a complex febrile seizure occurs

 Cranial MRI if neurologic examination detects focal abnormalities or if focal features occur during the seizure or postictal period

 EEG if febrile seizures have focal features or are recurrent

 A diagnostic evaluation based on the underlying disorder if children have an already identified developmental or neurologic disorder (usually, the term febrile seizure is not used in such cases)

 EEG typically does not identify specific abnormalities or help predict recurrent seizures; it is not recommended after an initial simple febrile seizure in children with a normal neurologic examination.

 Overall recurrence rate of febrile seizures is about 35%.
 Risk of recurrence is higher if children are < 1 yr when the initial seizure occurs or have 1st-degree relatives who have had febrile seizures.
 Risk of developing an afebrile seizure disorder after having ≥ 1 simple febrile seizures is about 2 to 5%—slightly higher than the baseline risk of developing epilepsy (about 2%).

 Simple febrile seizures themselves are not thought to cause neurologic abnormalities.
 However, in some children, a febrile seizure may be the first manifestation of an underlying seizure disorder or unrecognized neurologic disorder.
 The signs of the disorder may be identified retrospectively or not appear until later.
 In either case, the febrile seizure is not thought to be causal.

-Complex febrile seizures such as focal seizures or status epilepticus may be associated with damage to vulnerable parts of the brain such as the hippocampus.
+Prolonged febrile status epilepticus may be associated with damage to vulnerable parts of the brain such as the hippocampus.